abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 **Positioning** is the process of determining the location of an element on the page.

+- The difference between it and `margin` (when moving an element) is that `margin` will move the element but it will still take up the space in the normal flow, while `position` will move the element and remove it from the normal flow.

 #### `position` property

 In CSS, the `position` property is used to control the layout of an element.
 It has 5 possible values: (`static`, `relative`, `absolute`, `fixed`, `sticky`)
 ![position](./img/position-1.jpeg)

 - `static`

   - It's the **default value**
   - It means that the element is positioned according to the normal flow of the document.
   - Here, `top`, `right`, `bottom`, and `left` properties have no effect.

 - `relative`

   - It moves an element in relation to where it would have been in normal flow (relative to its current position).